Interviewing potential suppliers is a crucial part of picking the right IT support company for your business.

 Variety can be good, but so can working with specific manufacturers.
 The answer to this should give you confidence that the support company has relationships with the people who make the hardware and software that your business uses.

-These questions are by no means exhaustive but will provide you with a good footing when you interview the people who may end up being trusted IT advisers.
+These questions are by no means exhaustive, but they will provide you with a good footing when you interview the people who may end up being trusted IT advisers.